Utah CHAPTER 7 BANKRUPTCY

-CHAPTER 7 BANKRUPTCY Chapter 7 bankruptcy is often called liquidation bankruptcy.
-As opposed to chapter 13 where the debtor must make a monthly payment for up to 5 years, chapter 7 bankruptcy allows the debtor a “fresh start” without the burden of making any payments to the court for distribution to unsecured creditors.
-The risk in filing for chapter 7 relief is the possibility of liquidation.
-The trustee that is assigned to oversee your chapter 7 case is in charge of determining whether you own any “non-exempt assets” which he can sell for money to distribute to your creditors.
-Many chapter 7 cases are “no asset cases” in which the trustee determines that there are little or no non-exempt assets worth selling.
-If you do have non-exempt assets that are reasonably valuable, you could be at risk in chapter 7 of losing these assets.
+Chapter 7 bankruptcy is often called liquidation bankruptcy.
+As opposed to Chapter 13 where the debtor must make a monthly payment for up to 5 years, Chapter 7 bankruptcy allows the debtor a “fresh start” without the burden of making any payments to the court for distribution to unsecured creditors.
+The risk in filing for Chapter 7 relief is the possibility of liquidation.
+The trustee that is assigned to oversee your Chapter 7 case is in charge of determining whether you own any “non-exempt assets” which they can sell for money to distribute to your creditors.
+Many Chapter 7 cases are “no asset cases” in which the trustee determines that there are little or no non-exempt assets worth selling.
+If you do have non-exempt assets that are reasonably valuable, you could be at risk in Chapter 7 of losing these assets.
 It is therefore important to know which assets are exempt and which are not.
 It may also be the case that one or more of your assets is partially exempt.
 This can happen because Utah’s Bankruptcy exemptions are set at certain amounts, so if the value or equity in your car or house is above the exemption amount, the trustee could sell the property, pay you back the exemption amount, and use the rest to pay creditors.
 Here is a list of Important Exemptions:

 - Up to $2,500 of equity (value minus debt) in a vehicle ($5,000 for joint filers).